18F/dashboard/README.md

 Putting your information on the dashboard is a three step process.
 First, you'll create the content for your entry.
 Next, you'll preview this material.
 And finally, the material will be added to the dashboard.
 The process is detailed below.

-## Creating an entry in the dashboard
+## Creating content for your dashboard entry

 1. *Provide your project's basic information.*